Transforming Food & Nutrition rooms for healthier lifestyles

 A successful design will come from a thoroughly discussed brief with all the key requirements clearly stated including the number of students, utilities required and the layout preferences to balance practical and theory work enabling students to work safely, ultimately create an engaging, learning environment for your school.

-There are number of different layouts that can work effectively for Food Technology rooms including peninsular, island, perimeter arrangements as well as anything in between.
+There are number of different layouts that can work effectively for Food & Nutrition rooms including peninsular, island, perimeter arrangements as well as anything in between.
 Here we consider the key features associated with each type of design.

 At Southlands High School in Chorley, Innova created two inspirational, modern and functional food technology rooms after carefully discussing the needs of students and teachers.